 103. Not used.

 104. The functions, duties and proceedings of [the Local Governing Bodies or] committees shall be subject to regulations made by the Trustees from time to time.
-[Local Governing Bodies may also be established solely for the purpose of fulfilling an advisory function to the board of Trustees.]
-[Delete bracketed wording if you are a single Academy Trust]
+Local Governing Bodies may also be established solely for the purpose of fulfilling an advisory function to the board of Trustees.

 DELEGATION

-105. The Trustees may delegate any of their powers or functions (including the power to sub-delegate) to any Trustee, committee [(including any Local Governing Body)] [delete if you are a single Academy Trust], the [Chief Executive Officer]/[Principal] [delete as applicable depending on whether you are a Multi-academy Trust or a single Academy Trust] or any other holder of an executive office.
+105. The Trustees may delegate any of their powers or functions (including the power to sub-delegate) to any Trustee, committee (including any Local Governing Body)] the Chief Executive Officer/Principal or any other holder of an executive office.
 Any such delegation shall be made in writing and subject to any conditions the Trustees may impose, and may be revoked or altered.

 105A.
-A Trustee, committee [(including any Local Governing Body)], the [Chief Executive Officer]/[Principal] [delete as applicable depending on whether you are a Multi-academy Trust or a single Academy Trust] or any other holder of an executive office to whom a power or function of the Trustees is delegated under Article 105 may further sub-delegate those powers or functions (or any of them) to a further person.
+A Trustee, committee [(including any Local Governing Body), the Chief Executive Officer/Principal- or any other holder of an executive office to whom a power or function of the Trustees is delegated under Article 105 may further sub-delegate those powers or functions (or any of them) to a further person.
 Where any power or function of the Trustees is sub-delegated by any person to whom it has been delegated, that person must inform the Trustees as soon as reasonably practicable which powers and functions have been further delegated and to whom, and any such sub-delegation shall be made subject to any conditions the Trustees may impose, and may be revoked or altered by the Trustees.

 106. Where any power or function of the Trustees has been exercised by any committee (including any Local Governing Body), any Trustee, the Executive Principal / Chief Executive Officer any other holder of an executive office, or a person to whom a power or function has been sub-delegated under Article 105A, that person or committee shall report to the Trustees in respect of any action taken or decision made with respect to the exercise of that power or function at the meeting of the Trustees immediately following the taking of the action or the making of the decision.